-As of the date of this Annual Report, we employed a total of 13 employees on a full-time basis consisting of (a) eight employees engaged in mining operations, and (b) five executive and administrative employees in the corporate segment.
+As of the date of this Annual Report, we employed a total of 12 employees on a full-time basis consisting of (a) seven employees engaged in metal exploration segment, and (b) five executive and administrative employees in the corporate segment.
 The Company believes that its relations with employees are generally good.

-The following table sets out the number of employees as of December 31, 2017, including their principal category of activity and geographic location.
+The following table sets out the number of employees as of December 31, 2018, including their principal category of activity and geographic location.

-Years Ended I December 31,
+Years Ended D ecember 31,

-2016 2017
+2017 2018

 Hong Kong Accounting, administration and management 3 3

-3 3
+6 6 3 3

-The PRC Accounting, administration and management 20 7
+The PRC Accounting, administration and management (Shenzhen) 2 2

-Sales and quality inspection 3

-Purchasing and supplies 2

-Production 34
+Accounting, administration and management (Bayannaoer) 5 5

 Cashier 1 1

-Mining exploration 2
+Mining exploration 2 1

-Others 5

-65 10
+10 9

-Bolivia Accounting, administration and management 5

-Purchasing and supplies 1

-Production 7

-Cashier 1

-Others 8

-22

-Total 90 13
+Total 13 12